 All members of Staff are expected to play a full role in the life of the School outside the classroom

 Dauntsey’s has its own salary scale.
 In addition, tuition is provided for any children of academic staff, at a significantly reduced rate, subject to the appropriate entry qualifications being satisfied.

-If sent by post, the envelope should be marked ‘Head of RS’.
+If sent by post, the envelope should be marked ‘Teacher of Art & Photography’.

-Interviews will be held in September.
-The Deputy Head (Academic), Jon Tyler, will be pleased to answer any questions:
+The Head of Department, Miss Victoria Rose, will be pleased to answer any questions:

 Dauntsey’s School is committed to safeguarding and protecting the welfare of children and applicants must be willing to undergo child protection screening appropriate to the post, including checks with past employers and the Disclosure and Barring Service